cloudmesh/cloudmesh-cloud/documentation/source/aws.md

 ### awscm.py

-The [`awscm.py`] is the main runable python class to start the aws cm project.
+The [`awscm.py`] is the main runable python class to start the aws cm.
 It used the "docopt" to build the usage of commands.
 Here are the version 1 commands that could be used:

 #### Add resources